 C13.
-Application fee Does your institution have an application fee?
-Amount of application fee: \$30  Yes 🗌 No Can it be waived for applicants with financial need? 🗌 Yes 🗌 No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: \underline{X}

-Free: Reduced:

-Can on-line application fee be waived for applicants with financial need?
-Yes/no

-C14.
-Application closing date
+Application fee

-Does your institution have an ap plication closing date?
-Yes 🗌 No Application closing date (fall): 5/15

-Priority date:

-C15.
-Are first-time, first-year students accepted for terms other than the fall? 🖂 Yes 🗌 No

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): X

-By (date):

-Other:

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other:

-Deadline for housing deposit (MMDD): 6/1 Amount of housing deposit: \$350 Refundable if student does not enroll?
-Yes, in full X Yes, in part No

-If yes, maximum period of postponement:
+Can it be waived for applicants with financial need? ☐ Yes □ No If you have an application fee and an on-line application fee: X Free: on option, please in dicate policy for students who apply on-line: Reduced: Can on-line application fee be waived for applicants v vith financial need?
+Yes/no C14.
+Application closing date Does your institution have an application closing dat Application closing date (fall): Priority date: e? □ No C15.
+Are first-time, first-year students accepted for te rms other than the fall?
+Yes No C16.
+Notification to applicants of admission decision s ent (fill in one only) On a rolling basis beginning (date): By (date): Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified other: Deadline for housing deposit (MMDD): Amount of housing deposit: \$200 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18.
+Deferred admission: Does your institution allow s Yes No If yes, maximum period of postponement: tudents to postpone e enrollment after admission?
 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? \Box Yes \boxtimes No

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2017 entering class: Number of early decision applications received by you Number of applicants admitted under early decision p Please provide significant details about your early dec ision plan:
+Early admission of high school students: Does you first-time, first-year (freshman) students one year or C20.
+Common Application: Question removed from CI OS.
+(Initiated during 2006-2007 cycle) Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early notified of an admission decision well in advance of attending if accepted) for first-time, first-year (freshi the regular notificati on date and that asks students to commit to If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2019 entering class:

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+of early decision of applicants adm

+• • • -

+tion: Do you ha f an admission deci sion well in

-🗌 Yes  No
+☐ Yes □ No

-If "yes," please complete the following:
+If "yes," p olease complete the follow ving:

-Early action closing date
+on closing date on notification d ate

-Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is yo our early a ction plan a "res strictive" 1 plan under whi ch yo u limit students from appl ying to of ther early plans?

-☐ Yes ☐ No
+☐ Yes □ No

-D. TRANSFER ADMISSION
+D. TRA NSF ER ADMISS ON

-Fall Applicants
+Fall Applica nts

-D1.
-Does your institution enroll transfer students? ∑ Yes ☐ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ∑ Yes ☐ No

-D2.
-Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2017.

-Applicants Admitted Applicants Enrolled Applicants

-Men 539 234 157

-Women 1026 477 303

-Total 1565 711 460
+(If no, pl If yes, m other col leges/universitie tion E) ents earn a es?
+X Ye advanced stand es ing cr edit by transfer from course work co

+Applican ts Adı mitted Applica nts Enrolled Ap plicants

+Men 76 250 156

+Womer 107 164 499 749 314 470

-Application for Admission
+App for Admission

-- D3.
-Indicate terms for which transfers may enroll: \square Fall \square Winter \square Spring \square Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
+D3.
+Indicate ⊠ Fall terms for which may enroll: ☑ Spring Summer

-If yes, what is the minimum number of credits and the unit of measure?
-12
+D4.
+Yes ransfer applicant No hat is the minim y as an entering fres shman?

 D5.
-Indicate all items required of transfer students to apply for admission:
+Indicate all items require d of trans fer students to apply for admission:

+Required Re commended Recomm nended Required of Not requir

 Required of All Recommended of All Recommended of Some Required of Some Not required

-High school transcript Х
+High school transcript X

 College transcript(s) X

-Essay or personal statement Х
+Essay or personal statement X

-Interview Х
+Interview X

-Standardized test scores Х
+Standardized test scores X

-Statement of good standing from prior institution(s) Х
+Statement of good standing from prior institution(s) X